Peter-Opapa/azure_netflix_project/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### 🐛 Reporting Issues
 - Use GitHub Issues for bug reports